boolfalse/bash-download-folders/README.md

-## Download all the folder files from remote URL
+## Download all the folders' files (images) from remote URL and convert them to PDF